-- Describe a typical dose-response curve for a drug, and identify the positions on the curve that are used to define drug potency and efficacy. - Identify molecular targets for drug action - Define therapeutic effect, side effect, adverse effect and toxic effect of drugs - Define 'receptor' and list the four major types of receptors - Define ED50, LD50, TD50, and therapeutic index. - Distinguish between selectivity of effect and specificity of drug action. - Distinguish between drug tolerance, and tachyphylaxis.
+- 4. Describe a typical dose-response curve for a drug and identify the positions on the curve that are used to define drug potency and efficacy. - 5.
+Identify molecular targets for drug action - 6.
+Define therapeutic effect, side effect, adverse effect and toxic effect of drugs - 7.
+Define 'receptor' and list the four major types of receptors - 8.
+List the four major types of receptors.

+- 9. Define ED50, LD50, TD50, and therapeutic index. - 10.
+Define selectivity of effect and specificity of drug action. - 11.
+Define drug tolerance, tachyphylaxis. idiosyncratic reaction, and drug allergy.